franksk/geospatial-institutions/README.md

 *__Pull requests welcome!__ We would like to keep this list updated with the latest information.
 If a new geospatial program has started, a contact has changed, or any other addition/change, please submit a pull request!
 New to Github?
 No worries, check out the guide below or <a href="http://www.twitter.com/urisavc" target="_blank">contact us</a> to get started. :-)*

+##2015 Rankings
+Based on a list compiled annually by <a href="http://www.justinholman.com/2015/01/13/2015-rankings-top-graduate-geography-programs-for-spatial-careers">Justin Holman</a>.
+The rankings are as follows (listed in alphabetical order):

+**Best overall programs:** Arizona State University, Clark University, Michigan State University, Ohio State University, Pennsylvania State University, State University of New York at Buffalo, University of Arizona, University of California-Santa Barbara, University of Colorado-Boulder, University of Illinois at Urbana-Champaign, University of Kentucky, University of Minnesota-Twin Cities, University of North Carolina at Chapel Hill, University of Oregon, University of South Carolina-Columbia, and University of Wisconsin-Madison

+**GIScience/computation programs:** George Mason University, San Diego State University, University of Iowa, University of Maine, and University of Texas at Dallas.

+**Cartography/visualization programs:** Oregon State University, Pennsylvania State University, University of Kansas, University of Oregon, and University of Wisconsin-Madison.

+**Remote sensing programs:** Boston University, University of Georgia, and University of Maryland-College Park.

+**Spatial analysis/statistics programs:** Arizona State University, Ohio State University, State University of New York at Buffalo, and University of Texas at Dallas

+**Online/hybrid programs (Master's only):** Pennsylvania State University, and University of Southern California.

 ##How to Add/Edit an Institution

 1. **<a href="https://help.github.com/articles/fork-a-repo" target="_blank">Fork</a> this project to your Guthub account**: